nicholejmurphy/Capstone_TravelBuddy/README.md

 ## General Overview

 TravelBuddy is a mobile friendly application that allows users to search for attractions, resturaunts, hotels, and general geographic locations.
-In the same place, a user can create instant language translations, currency conversions, and simply check the wether for their destination.
+In the same place, a user can create instant language translations, currency conversions, and simply check the weather for their destination.
 This is a single page application that emphasizes user ease and customization.

 ## Documentation